About

 Popularity

-Star Cluster Ball gained attention in the mid-2020s through short-form video platforms and livestreaming services, where clips of gameplay were widely shared and viewed.
+Star Cluster Ball gained attention in the mid-2020s through short-form video platforms and livestreaming, where gameplay clips were widely shared.